 Teaching on this degree is structured into lectures, where all students are taught together, seminars, laboratory and field sessions of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also go on a number of fieldtrips throughout your studies, and will have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend approximately 30 hours studying independently for each week of your course, including studying in groups to prepare for any group assessments that you may have.

-Assessment of your progress is made primarily via coursework, but with two exams in the Summer term being taken each year.
-These exams are worth 33% of the first year and 25% of the second and third years.
+Assessment of your progress is made primarily via coursework, but with two exams in the Summer term being taken in the second and third years.
+These exams are worth 25% of the year.

 A wide variety of coursework assessments are used to enable all types of learners to excel and to prepare you for your future career.
-We therefore utilise individual and group presentations, laboratory reports, portfolios, case studies, essays and practical tests.
+We utilise individual and group presentations, laboratory reports, portfolios, case studies, essays and practical tests.

 In your final year, you will complete a research dissertation worth 25% of your final year on a research topic that you will discuss with one of the teaching team.
 Though guided by your tutor and normally related to your other areas of study, you will have a significant degree of independence in choosing the topic for your dissertation.
 In some cases, these research dissertations have been presented at Sport & Exercise Science conferences and recognised internationally as important pieces of research in the field.